A Unified Single-loop Alternating Gradient Projection Algorithm for Nonconvex-Concave and Convex-Nonconcave Minimax Problems: Introduction

+Furthermore, AGP provides a flexible algorithmic framework that can be easily generalized to solve more complicated minimax problems.
+Based on the basic idea of the AGP algorithm, we propose a block alternating proximal gradient (BAPG) algorithm for solving more general nonsmooth multi-block nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems.
+Each BAPG iteration requires only simple proximal gradient steps to update each block of the multi-block variables alternatively.
+We prove the gradient complexity of the proposed BAPG algorithm under these four different settings.
+To the best of our knowledge, existing algorithms (especially the ones with nested loop) can hardly be extended to these more complicated multi-block settings and these complexity results have not been obtained before.

 The rest of this paper is organized as follows.
-In Section 2, we propose a unified alternating gradient projection (AGP) algorithm for nonconvex-(strongly) concave and (strongly) convex-concave minimax problems.
-We then analyze the corresponding gradient complexity for four different settings in Section 3 and Section 4.
-Some conclusions and discussions are given in the last section.
+In Section 2, we propose a unified alternating gradient projection (AGP) algorithm for nonconvex-(strongly) concave and (strongly) convex-concave minimax problems, and we then analyze the corresponding gradient complexity for four different settings in Section 3 and Section 4.
+We propose a block alternating proximal gradient (BAPG) algorithm for solving more general nonsmooth multi-block nonconvex-(strongly) concave and (strongly) convex-nonconcave minimax problems, and also establish the corresponding gradient complexity for four different settings in Section 5.
+We report some numerical results in Section 6 and make some concluding remarks in the last section.

 {\bfseries Notation}.
 For vectors, we use $\|\cdot\|$ to denote the $l_2$-norm.
 For a function $f(x,y):\mathbb{R}^n\times\mathbb{R}^m\rightarrow \mathbb{R}$, we use $\nabla_{x} f(x,y)$ (or $\nabla_{y} f(x, y)$) to denote the partial gradient of $f$ with respect to the first variable (or the second variable) at point $(x, y)$.
 Let $\mathcal{P}_{\mathcal{X}}$ and $\mathcal{P}_{\mathcal{Y}}$ denote projections onto the sets $\mathcal{X}$ and $\mathcal{Y}$.
 Finally, we use the notation $\mathcal{O} (\cdot)$ to hide only absolute constants which do not depend on any problem parameter, and $\tilde{\mathcal{O}}(\cdot)$ notation to hide only absolute constants and log factors.